onosproject/onos-config/docs/contributing.md

 git revert -m 1 SHA
 ```

-It is is a single commit, then run the following:
+If it is a single commit, then run the following:

 ```sh
 # SHA is the hash of the single commit you wish to revert